xXleowXx/gitlab-charts/doc/advanced/persistent-volumes/index.md

 ## Making storage changes

 First, make the desired changes to the disk outside of the cluster.
-(Resize the disk in gke, or create a new disk from a snapshot or clone, etc).
+(Resize the disk in GKE, or create a new disk from a snapshot or clone, etc).

 How you do this, and whether or not it can be done live, without downtime, is dependent on the storage solutions you are using, and can't be covered by this